 Health and safety training is important for people in all kinds of work environments, but it becomes crucial in types of work which hold more risks than others.
-This is why manual handling training is now being recommended for anyone who has to undertake any kind of manual handling activity as part of their jobs.
+This is why manual handling training is now being recommended for anyone who has to undertake any kind of manual handling activity as part of their job.

 Manual handling involves everything from lifting and carrying to pushing, pulling and moving objects of all sizes around.
 Even if you only carry out these activities in your work to a minor degree, or only occasionally, you should still take the precaution of taking a manual handling training course.
-On this course, you will learn how to assess and avoid manual handling risks, as well as learning practical skills to help you work more safely.
+In this course, you will learn how to assess and avoid manual handling risks, as well as learn practical skills to help you work more safely.

 Without the skills and techniques to carry out manual handling training safely, you could potentially injure yourself or endanger others.
 This could cause you a great loss of earnings, not to mention pain and discomfort, and it could affect your life permanently.
 The company you work for may also suffer, which is why it is in your employers’ interest too to ensure you undergo manual handling training.